Preliminary law, legal reasoning and legal methods

 - an introduction on how best to use library resources at SOAS and elsewhere in London;

-The draft timetable for the course running in September 2013 is found on the right-hand side, this will be updated shortly.
+The draft timetable for the course running in September 2015 will be available shortly.
 Please note that this is subject to change, and the number and content of lectures may change according to staff availability.

 There is no formal assessment for this course, but attendance is compulsory for those wishing to register on the MA programmes in the School of Law at SOAS.